Woop-Chain/sdk/packages/woop-account/README.md

 ## Usage

-Creating new account and display hex and bech32 (woop) addresses
+Creating new account and display hex and bech32 (woo) addresses
 ```javascript
 const account = new Account(); // or const account = Account.new()
 console.log(account.checksumAddress);